 Research

-Our brain is responsible for all our perceptions, thoughts and actions.
-Despite the incredible array of processes the brain performs – from memory to emotion – its elementary units of function are the nerve cell and the synaptic junction.
-How is that a collection of neurons and their synapses gives rise to all of animal and human behavior?
+Our brain is responsible for all our perceptions, thoughts, and actions.
+Despite the incredible array of processes the brain performs – from memory to emotion – its elementary units are the nerve cell and the synaptic junction.
+How is that a collection of neurons and their synapses gives rise to all of sensation, cognition, and action?

 Current Projects